ChangePool/WorkplaceDAO/docs/SolutionApproach.md

 <!-- Discuss HR and employment standards that may apply to scope of DAO responsibilities -->

 <!-- xDiscuss identified problems and problem statements -->

+### Expected Contributions<a name="contributions"></a>

+Exploring the research question and hypothesis requires the following contributions:

+- One or more suitable organizations or workplace environments participating in the research
+- Technical expertise in training large language models
+- Ethical oversight and approval of the detailed research study design
+- Academic supervision of the study
+- Access to an academic library, including the field of social sciences

+### Timeline<a name="timeline"></a>

+The timeline for conducting the study depends on:

+- Securing necessary academic oversight and supervision
+- Planning
+- Arranging one or more suitable organizations or workplaces interested in participating in the study

+Opportunities for PhD studies in organizational psychology with recognized institutions capable of providing the contributions necessary to complete the proposed study successfully are currently being explored.

+Receiving funding would strengthen applications.

+### Budget Justification<a name="budget"></a>

+A budget of $50K USD would go towards tuition in a recognized PhD program suitable for conducting the proposed research involving human subjects, as a precursor to working towards applying the solution approach in additional organizations and workplaces, if the research is successful.

 ### Conclusion<a name="conclusion"></a>